jaymar921/J-Crypt/README.md

 ### Run the Jar
 There are two options to run the Jar file
 - run the `executeJar.sh`
-- run it in console with this command `java -jar JCrypt.jar`
+- run it in console with this command `java -jar JCrypt.jar -cli -ansi`

 ![Figure 1-1](Documentation/Try_Decrypt_File.png "Decrypt File")